-Compensatory time off in lieu of pay for non-exempt employees is permitted provided the employee takes the compensatory time within the same pay period in which it is earned.
+Compensatory time, or Comp time, off in lieu of pay for non-exempt employees is permitted upon request.
+This leave shall be used first when taking any time off.
 Compensatory time is calculated in the same manner as overtime pay as described above.
+If comp time is not used before leaving employment it will be paid out.